MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/creating-and-managing-groups.md

 Using the Operations console, you can only create instance groups.
 To create a computer group, you must use the Authoring console or work directly in the XML of a management pack.

-## Creating and Managing Groups topics
+## Creating and managing groups topics

 -   [How to Create Groups in Operations Manager](How-to-Create-Groups-in-Operations-Manager.md)